 Candice Bordeaux considers the dawn of a new tax and technology role, and the skills required.

-It was a term introduced by Thomson Reuters in 2014 who was offering awards to early adopters or innovators in terms of implementing tax technology solutions.
+'Taxologist' was a term introduced in 2014 by Thomson Reuters, who were offering awards to early adopters or innovators in terms of implementing tax technology solutions.
 Geoff Peck, from Paw Paw Technology says ‘Taxologists are the missing link between business, technology, and innovation.’

 In the industry, we increasingly hear about the Taxologist role, but what exactly does this term mean?
 What are the skills required?
 How can you get in that path without previous experience?
 Can those roles leverage your career and to which extent?